codefo-O/on-prem_etl_pipeline/README.md

 The workflow for the project as per the diagram above and steps below.

-Step 1: User generates file and copies to a folder
+Step 1: User generates file and uploads to incoming folder

-Step 2: Monitor folder using inotify-tools for new files
+Step 2: Monitor incoming folder using inotify-tools and trigger Airflow Dag

-Step 3: Trigger Airflow Dag using inotify-tools
+Step 3: Airflow Dag runs Spark job

-Step 4: Airflow triggers Spark-Submit

-Step 5: Spark outputs as parquet files to filesystem
+Step 4: Spark generates parquet files directly to the filesystem

-Step 6: Query filesystem using Drill
+Step 5: Query filesystem using Drill

-Step 7: Visualize data using Superset
+Step 6: Visualize data using Superset

 <p align="right">(<a href="#top">back to top</a>)</p>